DanielPio9/Portfolio/README.md

 ## About me

 Passionate QA Specialist transitioning from R&D with a strong eye for detail and problem-solving skills.
-Completed a QA course at GOIT and eager to apply my knowledge in ensuring top-notch product quality.
+Completed a QA course at GOIT and am eager to apply my knowledge to ensure top-notch product quality.
 Known for meticulous planning and effective teamwork.
 Excited to bring my skills to a dynamic team and contribute to delivering high-quality software.

 ## Tech Stack
 * SQL
 * JSON
 * HTML+ CSS